RashSR/Exasol-Preprocessor-Temporal/README.md

 ## Usage

 Download the *Preprocessor.sql* file and execute all the commands it contains in the right order in your exasol instance.
-To activate the preprocessor use the following command: *ALTER SESSION SET sql_preprocessor_script = mypreprocessor;*
+To activate the preprocessor use the following command: *ALTER SESSION SET sql_preprocessor_script = mypreprocessor;*.

 After activation, each newly created table has historical storage.
 This is accomplished using a history table and a SQL view with only current data.
 Both tables can be queried like expected.
+Tables can be created with commands such as *CREATE TABLE <tbl_name> (<clm_name><DATATYPE>);* or *CREATE TABLE <new_tbl> LIKE <orig_tbl>;*.

 INSERT, UPDATE, DELETE